nhs-t10/autoauto-documentation/md/built-ins.md

 #### Math.acos(x)

-Returns the arccosine of x.
+Returns the arccosine (inverse cosine) of x, in radians.

 #### Math.acosh(x)

-Returns the hyperbolic arccosine of x.
+Returns the hyperbolic arccosine (inverse cosine) of x.
+X is measured in radians.

 #### Math.asin(x)

-Returns the arcsine of x.
+Returns the arcsine (inverse sine) of x, in radians.

 #### Math.asinh(x)

-Returns the hyperbolic arcsine of a number.
+Returns the hyperbolic arcsine of a number, in radians.

 #### Math.atan(x)

-Returns the arctangent of x.
+Returns the arctangent (inverse tangent) of x, in radians.

 #### Math.atanh(x)

-Returns the hyperbolic arctangent of x.
+Returns the hyperbolic arctangent (inverse tangent) of x, in radians.

 #### Math.atan2(y, x)